2026 Vendor Data Processing Agreement Checklist for Schools

 Frequently Asked Questions

 A Privacy Policy is a public statement explaining how a company collects and uses data from its users.
-A DPA is a specific, legally binding contract between two parties (like a school and a vendor) that governs the processing of data and outlines specific security and privacy obligations.
-The DPA is the controlling document for a school partnership.
+A DPA is a specific, legally binding contract between two parties (like a school and a vendor) that governs data processing and outlines specific security and privacy obligations.
+The DPA is the controlling document for a school vendor partnership.

 Is a DPA required by FERPA?

 FERPA does not explicitly use the term “Data Processing Agreement.”
 However, it requires schools to have “direct control” over vendors acting as “school officials.”
-A DPA is the primary legal instrument used to establish that control and ensure the vendor complies with FERPA’s rules, making it a practical necessity for compliance.
+A DPA is the primary legal instrument used to establish that control, making it a practical necessity for compliance.

 How can small schools manage this complex vetting process?

-Smaller schools or districts can leverage resources like the Student Data Privacy Consortium (SDPC), which provides standardized DPA templates that have already been legally vetted.
-Relying on this vendor data processing agreement checklist for schools can also simplify the review process by focusing on the most critical clauses.
-While your DPA is being reviewed, you can still create materials without student PII using TeachTools Free resources.
+Smaller schools can use resources like the SDPC, which provides standardized DPA templates that have been legally vetted.
+This vendor data processing agreement checklist for schools also simplifies review by focusing on the most critical clauses.
+While DPA review is underway, teachers can still create materials without student PII using TeachTools Free resources.

 What are the biggest red flags in a vendor’s DPA?

-Major red flags include: claiming ownership of school data, refusing to limit data use to the educational purpose, a lack of specific security measures (like encryption), no clear breach notification timeline, and refusing to indemnify the school for breaches caused by their negligence.
+Major red flags include: claiming ownership of school data, refusing to limit data use to the educational purpose, vague or missing security measures, no breach notification timeline, no provisions for parent access rights, and refusing to indemnify the school for breaches caused by negligence.

-Legally, if a free tool will handle any student PII, it should be covered by a district approved DPA.
-When teachers sign up individually, they often agree to a standard “click through” agreement that may not offer the protections required by FERPA or state laws, potentially putting the school and students at risk.
+If a free tool handles any student PII, it should be covered by a district approved DPA.
+When teachers sign up individually, they often agree to standard “click through” terms that lack the protections required by FERPA or state laws.
+This puts both the school and students at risk.
+The guide on whether teachers can use AI without school approval covers this question in detail.

-What should our school do if a vendor won’t sign our DPA?
+What should a school do if a vendor refuses to sign a DPA?

 If a vendor refuses to sign a DPA or negotiate reasonable privacy terms, it is a significant red flag.
-Your school should seriously consider whether the educational benefit of the tool outweighs the legal and ethical risks of using a service that is unwilling to contractually commit to protecting student data.
-It is often best to find an alternative provider.
+The school should seriously consider whether the educational benefit outweighs the legal and ethical risks of using a service unwilling to contractually protect student data.
+Finding an alternative provider is often the right call.

-How does using AI impact a vendor data processing agreement for schools?
+How does AI impact a vendor data processing agreement for schools?

-The use of AI introduces new considerations.
-A strong vendor data processing agreement checklist for schools now includes clauses that prohibit vendors from using student data to train their general AI models.
-It also seeks transparency about how AI makes decisions affecting students.
-When vetting AI tools, it’s crucial to partner with companies like TeachTools that are transparent about their AI use and committed to data privacy.
+AI introduces new considerations.
+A strong vendor data processing agreement checklist for schools now includes clauses prohibiting vendors from using student data to train general AI models.
+It also requires transparency about how AI features make decisions affecting students.
+Look for vendors who address these issues directly in their DPA language rather than burying them in generic terms of service.

 Try TeachTools Free